Auto Industry Certification

 Compulsory Certification Workforce Impact Study (2006)

 The N.S.
-Automotive Industry Human Resource Sector Council, in partnership with provincial industry leaders and the Collision Repair Association of Nova Scotia (CRANS), completed Phase II on compulsory certification for the auto body and collision repair industry.
+Automotive Sector Council, in partnership with provincial industry leaders and the Collision Repair Association of Nova Scotia (CRANS), completed Phase II on compulsory certification for the auto body and collision repair industry.

 The Workforce Impact Study surveyed the demographics and apprenticeship status of the auto body workforce and incorporated provincial communication meetings for industry consultation.
 The open forum meetings provided Industry employers and employees, an opportunity to ask questions, provide feedback and raise any concerns.